wei-lingg/Drug_Recommender_DataMiningandAnalytics/README.md

 **Solution**:

-- Predict Sentiment score of review and Classify the reviews based on Sentiments
+- Predict sentiment score of each review
+- Classify the reviews based on sentiments
-- Predict Ratings of each review on Test Data
+- Predict ratings of each review on test dataset
 - Determine overall score of each drug

 **Sentiment Analysis**: Vader and TextBlob